About

 The JSON files follow the same recursive structure as the segments, where root.json

-. _meta.json
+.
+The _meta.json

 More info

-”Composed” vs “segmented” RPC
+”Composed” vs “Segmented” RPC

-However, in larger applications, exposing schema for all segments in a single RPC client isn’t always desirable.
+However, in larger applications, exposing the schema for all segments in a single RPC client isn’t always desirable.
 In this case, with a simple configuration change, you can instruct Vovk.ts to generate separate RPC clients for each segment.

 - index.ts (imports